 As with athletics, the restrictions of the pandemic open up some exciting options, and the performing arts team is considering a variety of strategies to bring the fall production to life.

-Rehearsals will begin on September 10th.
+Rehearsals began on September 10th.
 The weekly rehearsal schedule will have different grades called on different days of the week, from dismissal to 5pm:

 Fifth grade: Thursdays

 Eighth grade: Mondays and Fridays